Like learning any new skill, getting the hang of how to do different accents requires a lot of hard work and persistent practice.

 Sammi assures us that, like any other art form, it takes time and dedication in order to really become a pro.
 Learning how to do accents comes easier to some than it does to others.

-“If someone comes to me with the desire to learn an accent that is entirely new to them, I would recommend an absolute minimum of 2, but probably 3 or 4, coaching sessions to fully master that accent.
+“If someone comes to me with the desire to learn an accent that is entirely new to them, I would recommend an absolute minimum of two, but probably three or four coaching sessions to fully master that accent.
 The sessions would take place once a week because it’s necessary to have time in-between to practice.”

 When somebody already has a few accents under their belt, they’ll likely be able to pick up new ones more quickly.
 However, if somebody is learning a new accent for the first time, they might want to allow themselves more time because they’re still in the process of developing that skill to “learn,” not just the skill of the accent.